Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 + You're WAY faster!
 + You jump WAY higher (toggleable)!
 + You can breathe for much longer underwater!
++ Use a specifically-crafted end crystal to rarefaction cell bullshit. maybe require nether star + prismarine crystals + dragon's breath
-- Rain comes more often.
+- Rain comes far more often- you can change this, though, by obtaining the above item.

 SPEARMASTER*
 trident feeds you when it hits stuff, can't eat normally, model is thinner, low spear cooldown?